Curved origami and tangent developables

 • Make the fold pattern.
 You can either use a compass, or print the template.
 I recommend using cardstock.

 • Cut out the lines on the exterior of the Vesica.
-You should get this (ignore the marked lines)
+You should get this shape (ignore the marked lines)

 A vesica pisces shape (Two intersecting cirrcles) cut out of paper